jonesesy1955/kubernetes/README.md

      ports:
        - containerPort: 80
 `
-- creating the pod: `kubectl apply -f 2048-pod.yaml`
+- Creating the pod: `kubectl apply -f 2048-pod.yaml`
-- confirming the pod was created: `kubectl get pods`
+- Confirming the pod was created: `kubectl get pods`
 - Got an error message, and the pod did not run.
 Troubleshooted through AI,`kubectl describe pod 2048-pod.yaml` the suggestion was to edit my code because they was an architecture compatibility issue with my AWS environment.
 New code:

 `apiVersion: v1
 kind: Pod
 metadata: